swilgosz/hanamimastery/data/articles/2022-summary.md

     hanamirb: https://www.reddit.com/r/hanamirb/comments/zx551b/hanami_mastery_2022_year_summary_and_next_plans/
 category: stray
 ---
 It's this time of a year, when your mind works in a special way.
-You can close a chapter, and start fresh, adjust, rethimk, adapt.
+You can close a chapter, and start fresh, adjust, rethink, adapt.

 However hard this year was for you, you are here, and this is great!
-This is a huge achievent in itself.
+This is a huge achievement in itself.
 Now what will the next one look for you?

 Life is running, but it's always worthy to stop for a while and think about last months.